ibm-cloud-docs/appid/mfa.md

   To see an example extension, check out [the sample](https://github.com/ibm-cloud-security/appid-sample-code-snippets/blob/master/premfa-extension-point/index.js).
   {: tip}

-3. Register your extension with your instance of {{site.data.keyword.appid_short_notm}} by making a PUT request to `config/cloud_directory/mfa/extensions/<name>`.
-The configuration might include your extension's URL and any headers that you want to configure such as your authorization header.
+3. Register your extension with your instance of {{site.data.keyword.appid_short_notm}} by making a PUT request to `config/cloud_directory/mfa/extensions/premfa`.
+The configuration includes your extension's URL and any authorization information that is needed to access the endpoint.
 For development purposes, `isActive` is set to `false`.
 Be sure to test your configuration before enabling it.

   ```sh
   curl -X PUT https://<region>.appid.cloud.ibm.com/management/v4/<tenant_ID>/config/cloud_directory/mfa/extensions/premfa' \